aureliar8/simple-metrics/README.md

 - Memory usage in percent

-This agent only work on Linux 2.6 or higher (3.14 or higher for memory usage) as it uses the `/proc/` interface to query system data.
+This program only works on Linux 2.6 or higher (3.14 or higher for memory usage) as it uses the `/proc/` interface to query system data.

 ## Build